alexwlchan/alexwlchan.net/src/_drafts/ao3-epub-covers.md

 This means that all the fics in the same fandom will get the same colour -- for example, all the Star Wars stories are a shade of red, while Star Trek are a bluey-green.

 This was a bit harder than I expected, because it turns out that JavaScript doesn't have a built-in seeded random number generator -- I ended up using some snippets from [a Stack Overflow answer][rng], where bryc has written several pseudorandom number generators in plain JavaScript.

+I didn't realise until later, but I designed something similar to the placeholder book covers in the Apple Books app.
+I don't use Apple Books that often so it wasn't a deliberate choice to mimic this style, but clearly it was somewhere in my subconscious.

+{%
+  picture
+  filename="apple_books.png"
+  width="600"
+  class="screenshot"
+  loading="lazy"
+  alt="A row of four books with placeholder covers.
+Each cover is a coloured gradient with the title and author shown in white sans serif text."
+%}

+One difference is that Apple's app seems to be picking from a small selection of background colours, whereas my code can pick a much nicer variety of colours.
+Apple's choices will have been pre-approved by a designer to look good, but I think mine is more fun.

 [pydraw]: /files/2025/draw_basic_cover.py
 [canvas]: https://developer.mozilla.org/en-US/docs/Glossary/Canvas